JackTheSpades/SpriteToolSuperDelux/readme.txt

 		Usage: pixi <options> <ROM>
 		Options are:
 		-d              Enable debug output
+		-out <filename>	This can be placed after "-d" and with it you can define a file to redirect the debug output instead of the prompt.
+This flag only works if the debug output flag is enabled.
 		-k              Keep debug files
 		-l  <listpath>  Specify a custom list file (Default: list.txt) -pl				Per level sprites - will insert perlevel sprite code